Seville

 Our expectations were exceeded by this clean, walkable city that offers magnificent architecture, monuments, and parks, and a variety of shops, restaurants and bars to suit anyone's budget.
 The Guadalquivir river, which has been strategically important throughout Seville's, and indeed, Spain's history, flows through the heart of the city and to the Atlantic.

-Popular destinations shown below, include the cathedral and its Giralda tower, the Plaza de America, the Torre del Oro naval defense tower on the bank of the river (and now a museum), the Plaza de Toros - said to be the largest and most important bullfighting arena in Spain, and the Metropol Parasol (a.k.a. the Mushrooms of Seville) in Encarnacíon Square, a large, modern (2011) structure made of concrete and laminated wood, and housing shops and an archaeological site and museum.
+In the center of the city is its magnificent cathedral.
+The original Moorish mosque was badly damaged in a 16th century earthquake and was rebuilt in the Gothic style.
+The Giralda tower survived, however, and was extended with a bell tower.
+Other landmarks shown below include the Plaza de America (with lots of pidgeons), the Torre del Oro naval defense tower on the bank of the river (and now a museum), the Plaza de Toros - said to be the largest and most important bullfighting arena in Spain, the archives building with its beautiful marble staircase, the luxurious Alfonso XIII hotel, and the Metropol Parasol (a.k.a. the Mushrooms of Seville) in Encarnacíon Square, a large, modern (2011) structure made of concrete and laminated wood that houses shops plus an archaeological site and museum.

 [Scroll left/right to view gallery]